Coronavirus and travel: Everything you need to know

 Daniel Slim/AFP via Getty Images

-How do I share my test results and vaccination status with travel providers?
+How do I share my test results and vaccination status with officials and travel providers?

 The confusing tangle of Covid regulations continues.